RaminKav/LostInTime/notes.md

 - Find boss summon keys, various methods (mob drop, crafting, dungeon loot)
   - `Goal:` kill all bosses
 - World changes in difficulty after each boss is defeataed.
 New Mobs/harder mobs, new dungeons/harder dungeons
-  TODO: DESPAWN WALLS LIKE TREES IN RADIUS
-  TODO: use grid in update_tiles to check if wall touching air, if not ignore it, or remove DIRTY tag before update_wall can touch it
-  TODO: remove WorldObjectData type, turn into wall data only
+  TODO: remove or rename WorldObjectData type, turn into wall data only
-  TODO: turn wall spritesheet into one row, change second row to be increments of 1